AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 In the above code examples, in the internal and external examples, the JavaScript is loaded and run in the head of the document, before the HTML body is parsed.
 This could cause an error, so we've used some constructs to get around it.

-In the internal example, you acn see this structure around the code:
+In the internal example, you can see this structure around the code:
 ```
 document.addEventListener("DOMContentLoaded", function() {
     ...
 });
 ```
 This is an event listener, which listens for the browser's "DOMContentLoaded" event, which signifies that the HTML body is completely loaded and parsed.
-The JavaScript inside this block will not run until after that event is fired, therefore the error is avoided (you'll [learn about events]() later in the course). <!-- link to JS_Building_Blocks / Intro_to_Events -->
+The JavaScript inside this block will not run until after that event is fired, therefore the error is avoided (you'll [learn about events](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_Building_Blocks/Intro_to_Events#introduction-to-events) later in the course).

 In the external example, we use a more modern JavaScript feature to solve the problem, the `defer` attribute, which tells the browser to continue downloading the HTML content once the `<script>` tag element has been reached.
 ```
-<script srcc="script.js" defer></script>
+<script src="script.js" defer></script>
 ```
 In this case, both the script and the HTML will load simultaneously and the code will work.